HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 ###### Setup
 In navigation guidewire problem, selection of correct vessel branch is a main issue.
-Thus, we focused to verify about that and design experiment process.
+Thus, we focused on verifying it and designing experiment process.
 Setting was below

-* Max steps is 500
+* Max step is 500
-* Rewards is imposed by operating time and path correctness
+* Rewards are imposed by operating time and path correctness
-* Success of episode is to reach the target point within max steps
+* Success of episode is to reach the target point within the max step
-* Goal positions are like below figure
+* Goal positions are as below figure

 <figure>
   <img src="/images/medipixel/profile_biorobot_goals.png" width="60%">